 [2] American Psychiatric Association.
 1994.
 “Criteria for Substance Dependence”.
 Diagnostic and Statistical Manual of Mental Disorders, 4th Ed.
 Washington DC: American Psychiatric Association. p.
 197

-Premenstrual Syndrome
+Unclear age pattern, requiring expert priors: Premenstrual Syndrome

-A reoccurring theme of the GBD 2010 study is epidemiological data without clear age-specific patterns, making expert priors essential to complement sparse and noisy data in the modeling process.
-However, such cases are very sensitive to the choice of prior assumptions, as show in the following example of premenstrual syndrome (PMS) in Western Europe.
+Epidemiological data without clear age-specific patterns are a recurring theme in the GBD 2010 study.
+Unclear age patterns make expert priors essential.
+However, such cases are very sensitive to the choice of prior assumptions, as shown in the following example of premenstrual syndrome (PMS) in Western Europe.

-PMS is common cyclic disorder that affects women of reproductive years during the period between ovulation and the onset of menses.
+PMS is a common cyclic disorder that affects women of reproductive years during the period between ovulation and the onset of menses.
 More than 200 behavioral, psychologic and physical symptoms have been associated with PMS, the most common being irritability, tension, depression, bloating, weight gain and food cravings [1, 2].
 There is no known cause or consistent treatment [3].

-A meta-analysis of data from a systematic review on the descriptive epidemiology of premenstrual syndrome yielded 74 prevalence rows of data estimates, 18 being from Western Europe.
-As seen from the figure below, the data is noisy, with overlapping and heterogeneous age groups that show no clear age pattern.
+A meta-analysis of data from a systematic review on the descriptive epidemiology of premenstrual syndrome yielded 74 prevalence data points, of which 18 were from Western Europe.
+As seen from the figure below, the data are noisy, with overlapping and heterogeneous age groups that show no clear age pattern.

 Above: Prevalence data for women with premenstrual syndrome in Western Europe.